-On Monday afternoons, Mrs Hourihan will be teaching PE in Class One.
-All children should have their PE kits in school everyday as we may do our physical dvelopemnt activities that require PE kit through out the week.
+On Monday afternoons, Mrs Hourihan and Mrs Hobkirk will be teaching PE in Class One.
+All children should have their PE kits in school everyday, as we may do other physical development activities that require PE kit through out the week.

 I look forward to seeing you on Friday mornings and working closely with you this year.
 Please don’t hesitate to pop in and speak to me or arrange a meeting